jensbouma/RT-issuetracker/README.md

 Functionality:
 - Cookie is now a unique hash
 - Cookie version for safe upgrading to newer versions
-- DB hash as unique ID and JS optimalisation
+- DB hash as unique ID and JS optimisation
 - Implementation of JSON instead of XML
 - Removed XML for UserLoad
 - WebKit Audio API Optimalisation
-- Major JavaScript code cleanup and written to seperate modules
+- Major JavaScript code cleanup and written to separate modules
 - Add online/offline status to database (with write to db on shutdown)
 - Pop-up instructions what to do, when user blocked audio permission.